 One of the biggest traps that I see with my clients is putting off enjoyment today until some designated time in the future (e.g. once I finish uni, once I get a job, once I pay off the house, once I’ve saved a certain amount).
 What tends to happen in the meantime is that they dedicate most of their life to study and work and saving, and postpone looking after themselves or having fun, exercising, engaging in hobbies, being creative, learning a new skill, travelling, and socialising with others.

 The Grant Study, which began in 1938 with 268 Harvard undergraduate men, is still running and collecting data over 77 years later.
-Across all of this data, they found that one thing was the most significant predictor of health and happiness later in life, and this was relationship warmth.
-Individuals who were in loving relationships, had close families, and good friends outside of their partner and family were considered to be the most satisfied with life.
-It wasn’t just about the number of friends or family either, it was about having those quality relationships where you knew that you could depend on the other person when you needed them the most.
+Across all of this data, they found that one thing was the most significant predictor of health and happiness later in life: relationship warmth.
+Individuals in loving relationships with close families and good friends outside of their partner were the most satisfied with life.
+But, of course, it wasn’t just about the number of friends or family either.
+It was about having those quality relationships where you knew you could depend on the other person when you needed them the most.

-Making more money did have some correlation with overall happiness and health outcomes, but individuals with greater relationship warmth also tended to make more money.
-It is, therefore, crucial to spend time with others and to put energy into cultivating positive relationships.
-Given this data, socialising with those that we care about should never be seen as a waste of time.
+Making more money did correlate with overall happiness and health outcomes, but individuals with higher relationship warmth also tended to make more money.
+Therefore, it is crucial to spend time with others and put energy into cultivating positive relationships.
+Given this data, socialising with those we care about should never be seen as a waste of time.

 4. Writing things down rather than keeping things in

-Planning and reviewing are essential for minimising stress and ensuring that we are staying on track with our goals.
-In the excellent book ‘Getting Things Done’ by David Allen, he recommends both a daily review and a weekly review, where you are able to go through everything that has occurred and process it into an all-encompassing management system.
-By having everything where it is supposed to be, and either filed away or waiting to be done at a particular time and place, it is meant to ensure that our head is as clear as possible.
-This then enables us to focus on whatever is most important to us at the moment (e.g. the task that we are doing).
+Planning and reviewing are essential for minimising stress and ensuring that we stay on track with our goals.
+In the excellent book ‘Getting Things Done’ by David Allen, he recommends both a daily review and a weekly review.
+In these, you can go through everything and process it into an all-encompassing management system.
+By having everything where it is supposed to be, and either filed away or waiting to be done at a particular time and place, it is meant to ensure that our head is as straightforward as possible.
+In addition, it can enable us to focus on whatever is most important to us at the moment (e.g. the task that we are doing).

-I recommend to my clients to quickly jot down whatever is incomplete or still to be done at the end of the workday, followed by a quick plan on when you are able to address this task and the first step that you would do.
-It shouldn’t take any longer than 5 minutes a day, and can really help in making sure that you can switch off from work once you are at home.
-For individuals that don’t sleep well due to a racing mind, doing this same process with anything that is on their mind two hours before they go to bed will also reduce their likelihood of being up all night thinking.
+I recommend that my clients quickly jot down whatever is incomplete or still to be done at the end of the workday.
+It is crucial to follow this with a quick plan on when you can address this task and the first step that you would take.
+It shouldn’t take any longer than 5 minutes a day and can help make sure that you can switch off from work once you are at home.
+For individuals who don’t sleep well due to a racing mind, doing this same process with anything on their mind two hours before they go to bed will also reduce their likelihood of being up all night thinking.

-The crucial step is ensuring that we are writing down when we will do it (and what the first action is), rather than just making a to-do-list.
-The Zeigarnik effect shows that our brains will continue to remind us of something that is incomplete until we have done it or have a plan to do it.
-Surprisingly, once we have a plan (and it has been written down in a place that we won’t forget), our brains treat the task as already being done, and the result is a less busy mind, less stress and more energy.
-So even if you want to finish painting the house, but won’t have time until your annual leave in 3 months time, write it down.
+The crucial step is to write down when you will do it (and what the first action is), rather than just making a to-do list.
+The Zeigarnik effect shows that our brains will continue to remind us of something incomplete until we have done it or have a plan to do it.
+But, surprisingly, once we have a plan in a place that we won’t forget, our brains treat the task as already being done, and the result is a less busy mind, less stress and more energy.
+So even if you want to finish painting the house but won’t have time until your annual leave in 3 months, write it down.
 Or create a someday/maybe file, and put it in there.

 5. Developing a growth rather than a fixed mindset

-In her book ‘Mindset: The New Psychology of Success’ Carol Dweck has identified a concept that is more crucial towards academic and occupational success than intelligence.
+In her book ‘Mindset: The New Psychology of Success’ Carol Dweck has identified a more crucial concept towards academic and occupational success than intelligence.

-Individuals with a fixed mindset believe most of our traits, including our intelligence and personality, are fixed or unchangeable.
-Because of this, they tend to view successes as evidence that they are great, and mistakes as evidence that they are horrible or not good enough.
-Unfortunately, what this means is that whether they win or lose carries massive consequences, because in many ways their identity is on the line with everything they do.
-If they experience a setback, they won’t try to learn from it or improve, because what’s the point, they apparently aren’t good enough, so why bother trying.
-They’ll also give up more easily when things become challenging and tough.
+Individuals with a fixed mindset believe most of their traits, including intelligence and personality, are fixed or unchangeable.
+Because of this, they tend to view successes as evidence that they are amazing and mistakes as evidence that they are horrible or not good enough.
+Unfortunately, this means that whether they win or lose carries massive consequences because their identity is on the line with everything they do in many ways.
+If they experience a setback, they won’t try to learn from it or improve because what’s the point?
+They aren’t good enough, so why bother trying.
+They’ll also give up more quickly when things become challenging and demanding.

-Conversely, the individuals with a growth mindset will view their performance on a task as just that – their performance on the task, and not an indication of how smart or capable they are.
-They see setbacks as chances to learn and grow and improve their skills going forward.
-Because of this, they are more happy to challenge themselves and persevere through difficulties.
-They are also much more compassionate and understanding of themselves when they make a mistake, rather than self-critical like the individuals with a fixed mindset.
+Conversely, the individuals with a growth mindset will view their performance on a task as just that — their performance, and not an indication of how smart or capable they are.
+Instead, they see setbacks as chances to learn and grow and improve their skills in the future.
+Because of this, they are happier to challenge themselves and persevere through difficulties.
+They are also much more compassionate and understanding when they make a mistake, rather than self-critical like the individuals with a fixed mindset.

-Fortunately, a growth mindset can be taught.
-By praising behaviour and effort (“You tried so hard”) rather than characteristics (“You are so smart”), and viewing mistakes as an essential part of the learning process, growth mindset training increases motivation, resiliency and achievement.
+Fortunately, you can teach a growth mindset.
+By praising behaviour and effort (“You tried so hard”) rather than characteristics (“You are so smart”) and viewing mistakes as an essential part of the learning process, growth mindset training increases motivation, resiliency and achievement.
 So even if you don’t naturally look at things in this way, it’s never too late to learn and grow.

 Dr Damon Ashworth